isomerpages/sportsg-corp/media-centre/speeches/_posts/2014-09-17-post-Opening Ceremony of Sports Matters Conference.md

 19. Another anecdote – How many football leagues, domestic and regional, can there be before the football fan’s attention is fully stretched; especially when there are ample offerings on TV, or YouTube for that matter, to satisfy the most ardent supporter.

 20. My anecdotes may sound like a uniquely Singaporean problem because of our small land mass and population.
-But this challenge of dilution and cannibalisation is evident in other countries albeit in different forms and scale.
+But this challenge of dilution and cannibalisation is evident in other countries albeit in different forms and scale.<br>

-- The Asian viewership for F1 in China declined by 34% in 2012 largely due to clashes with other sporting offerings fighting for the same prime time space.
+* The Asian viewership for F1 in China declined by 34% in 2012 largely due to clashes with other sporting offerings fighting for the same prime time space.

 21. The fact that we have only seen 2% growth in value of sponsorship for sports in Asia vs 61% growth in value for non-sports sponsorship, should give us pause.
 We must remember that sport does not just compete with itself for interest and attention but also against all other lifestyle offerings.
 In Singapore, the growth in sport sponsorship is 3% vs 11% for non-sport sponsorship.

-Our Collective Response:  Enhancing the nexus between professional sport and sport for development
+**Our Collective Response:  Enhancing the nexus between professional sport and sport for development**

 22. What could be our collective response to what I have outlined till now?